Photo Credit: Cedric Terrell

 Biography

-Jehanne Dubrow is the author of nine books of poetry, including most recently, Wild Kingdom (Louisiana State University Press, 2021) and two books of creative nonfiction, throughsmoke: an essay in notes (New Rivers Press, 2019) and Taste: A Book of Small Bites (Columbia University Press, 2022).
-Her third book of nonfiction, Exhibitions: Essays On Art & Atrocity, will be published by University of New Mexico Press in 2024.
-Her previous poetry collections are American Samizdat, Dots & DashesThe Arranged MarriageRed Army Red, StatesideFrom the Fever-World, and The Hardship Post.
+Jehanne Dubrow is the author of nine books of poems, including most recently, Wild Kingdom (Louisiana State University Press, 2021), and three books of creative nonfiction, throughsmoke: an essay in notes (New Rivers Press, 2019), Taste: A Book of Small Bites (Columbia University Press, 2022), and Exhibitions: Essays on Art & Atrocity (University of New Mexico Press, 2023).
+Her previous poetry collections are Simple Machines, American Samizdat, Dots & DashesThe Arranged MarriageRed Army RedStatesideFrom the Fever-World, and The Hardship Post.
 She has co-edited two anthologies, The Book of Scented Things: 100 Contemporary Poems about Perfume and Still Life with Poem: Contemporary Natures Mortes in Verse.
+Her tenth book of poems, Civilians, will be published by Louisiana State University Press in Spring 2025.

-Jehanne’s poems, essays, and reviews have appeared in numerous literary journals, including Poetry, Southern ReviewAlaska Quarterly ReviewColorado Review, and The New England Review.
-Her work has been featured by American Life in Poetry, The New York Times Magazine, The Slowdown, Fresh Air, The Academy of American Poets, as well as on Poetry Daily and Verse Daily.
-She is the founding editor of the literary journal, Cherry Tree.
+Jehanne’s poems have appeared in POETRY, Poetry Northwest, Ploughshares, Prairie Schooner, Southern ReviewAmerican Life in Poetry, The New York Times Magazine, The Slowdown, The Academy of American Poets, as well as on Poetry Daily, Verse Daily, and in numerous other venues.
+Recent essays have appeared in The New England Review, Colorado Review, The Common, The Seneca Review, Image, Guernica, and West Branch.
+She is the founding editor of the national literary journal, Cherry Tree.

 Jehanne earned a B.A. in the “Great Books” from St. John’s College, an MFA in poetry from the University of Maryland, an MFA in creative nonfiction from the Vermont College of Fine Arts, and a PhD in English from the University of Nebraska-Lincoln.